-The principle contains a commitment to always support and uphold the Committee decisions and our actions (A3): if a Committee Member was to actively undermine or publicly contradict or disagree with decisions and/or actions, this may constitute a breach.
-E3 of the Code contains a parallel commitment: if a decision is taken by the Committee that a Member fundamentally disagrees with and cannot support, it may be that resignation should be considered.
+The principle contains a commitment to always support and uphold the Committee decisions and our actions (A3): if a Committee Member was to actively undermine or publicly contradict or disagree with decisions that have been properly considered and/or actions that have been approved and/or accord with approved policy or practice, this may constitute a breach.
+E3 of the Code contains a parallel commitment: if a decision is taken by the Committee that a Member fundamentally disagrees with and cannot support, it may be that resignation should be considered if the differences cannot be reconciled.
+After all, Governing Body Members (GBMs) volunteer for their role because they support the organisation's aims, objectives and activities; if that changes, so too will their commitment and enthusiasm.